Metric Differential Privacy at the User-Level Via the Earth Mover's Distance: Mechanisms for -DP

 \textbf{Remarks.} Theorem~\ref{thm:eps-amp} gives the tightest possible privacy parameters, but we may also give an asymptotic formula as follows.
 For desired privacy parameters $(\alpha, \delta)$, one should set

 and

 in order to achieve $\emd$-DP in the bounded local and central model, respectively.
 Assuming $\alpha \leq O(\ln (m))$, this means that the privacy parameter will be roughly $\frac{\alpha}{\sqrt{m}}$ (resp. $\ln(\frac{\alpha \sqrt{n}}{\sqrt{m}})$) for releasing the $m$ samples; this is asymptotically better than the analysis with composition which would require setting $\alpha_0 = \frac{\alpha}{m}$ (resp. $\frac{\alpha}{m})$).
 Even with higher $\alpha = m^c$ for $c < 1$, the budget is still $\frac{\alpha}{\sqrt{m^{1+c}}}$ (resp. $\ln(\frac{\alpha \sqrt{n}}{\sqrt{m^{1+c}}}$)), which are both significant asymptotic improvements. \\ \textbf{Concrete Example.} Our improved analysis makes the most significant improvements in the central model.
 Here, we would have to apply \Hist{} with $\alpha_0 = \frac{\alpha}{m} = 0.025$ for each of the $m=10^3$ location data points per user.
-Using the guarantee of Theorem~\ref{thm:eps-amp}, it is possible to set $\alpha_0 \approx 3.0$ -- a several orders of magnitude improvement. \\ \add{\textbf{Open Questions.} The primary open question in the design of our mechanism is whether one can obtain a tighter privacy analysis of Theorem~\ref{thm:eps-amp} that does not rely on group privacy, but rather analyzes the amplification potential of all points at once.}
+Using the guarantee of Theorem~\ref{thm:eps-amp}, it is possible to set $\alpha_0 \approx 3.0$ -- a several orders of magnitude improvement. \\ \add{\textbf{Open Questions.} The primary open question in the design of our mechanism is whether one can obtain a tighter privacy analysis of Theorem~\ref{thm:eps-amp} that does not rely on group privacy, but rather analyzes the amplification potential of all points at once.
+Another interesting direction is to prove Theorem~\ref{thm:shuffle-metric-full} where the LDP mechanism satisfies approximate metric DP.
+We believe similar techniques should work for this setting, and leave it for future work.}